-Rome local Alessandro and Susanna with a team of young enthusiastic friends and family with culinary and beverage expertise, coined the term ‘RISTROT’ to describe their novel restaurant and bistrot hybrid.
+Rome local Alessandro with a team of young enthusiastic friends and family with culinary and beverage expertise, coined the term ‘RISTROT’ to describe their novel restaurant and bistrot hybrid.

 The decor inside is reminiscent of a French retro bistrot with light, painted wood and mixed reclaimed furnishings, which creates the perfect cozy winter atmosphere.
 While the garden’s rustic facade boasts striking Roman red terracotta with a large outdoor deck, a beautiful veranda and funky graffiti, great for dining al fresco.

 In the kitchen simplicity and freshness reign supreme.
 The Mediterranean culinary style has modern twists here and there, and places an emphasis on fresh fish.